RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 **Operator training and retention**:

-- The training and on boarding time to learn these softwares can be very involved.
+- The training and onboarding time to learn these softwares can be very involved.
 - Just because an OA is trained, does not mean they are proficient.
 Often times OA’s are reassigned after just a few months and never fully get immersed enough to be able to contribute to the mission.
 This is why most advanced OA’s often times are contractors.
-- Some OA’s are hybrid TTC operators, they may bounce through many different applications to perform tasks, each one with a different user experience and interface.
+- Some OA’s are hybrid TT&C operators, they may bounce through many different applications to perform tasks, each one with a different user experience and interface.

 **FDS Design Solution**: